gscales/gscales.github.io/TeamsGroupCalendar/Readme.md

 # Microsoft Teams Group Calendar Tab sample

-The following as Microsoft Teams tab application that will show a Group Calendar by calling the  Microsoft Graph API  to get the members of a particular Team, then the getSchedule Graph operation to get the schedule of the users involved.
+The following sample is a Microsoft Teams tab application that will show a Group Calendar by calling the  Microsoft Graph API  to get the members of a particular Team, then the getSchedule Graph operation to get the schedule of the users involved.
 The Display side of the application make use of the [FullCalendar](https://fullcalendar.io/) Javascript event calendar.

 Screen Shots in Action